PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 We now have everything we need: our seven prime number classes, their respective colors, and the interval $[0,40000]$.
 All that remains is to plot them.
 This just takes a few lines in Python, resulting in the picture below.
 ![Galaxy prime spiral](./primetales/2023-primes.png)
 Keen observers might notice some packs of purple mist in the background.
 I added as nebulae [**Carmichael's numbers**](https://en.wikipedia.org/wiki/Carmichael_number) - which are _not_ prime!
-The surprising fact about them is that they manage to fool all possible instances of Fermat's primality test while not being prime.
-Being somewhat rare and fooling a famous primality test, it only seemed fitting to grant them a spot.
+The surprising fact about them is that they manage to fool all possible instances of Fermat's primality test in thinking they are prime, while they are not.
+Being somewhat rare and deceiving a famous primality test, it only seemed fitting to grant them a spot.